wichayutdew/paidy-assignment/README.md

 ### Idea

 - make generic HTTP client and Server Route
-- create DOCKERFILE to allow service to run in production, split application config into `common` - qa,prod,local,test
 - create cache invalidate endpoint behind authentication to allow internal user to invalidate the cache easily.
 In case, we need to promptly update the token from vault, or there's some wrong exchange data